International reactions to the 2016 United States presidential election: Mauritius

 Mauritian president Ameenah Gurib wrote on Twitter: "#Donald Trump's victory isn't the most terrifying news today.
 There's something even worse."
 She posted an article from The Independent with the heading "Climate change may be escalating so fast it could be 'game over', scientists warn."

 Morocco

 King Mohammed VI sent a message of congratulations to Trump and expressed his best wishes for the success of the Trump administration to lead the American people towards further progress and prosperity.
 He said he wanted to enhance dialogue, coordination and consultation particularly in security to "counter all forms of extremism, violence and terrorism and to help find peaceful solutions to conflicts and tensions around the globe."
 He also expressed his appreciation for the United States' "continued support and keen interest in the major structural reforms initiated in the kingdom with a view to promoting Morocco's comprehensive development, as well as in efforts aimed at achieving peace and stability in the region."

 Nigeria

 Nigerian president Muhammadu Buhari congratulated Trump and American citizens.
-He also stated he looked forward to working together to strengthen friendly relations between Nigeria and the US.
+He also stated he looked forward to working together to strengthen friendly relations between Nigeria and the U.S..

+Sahrawi Arab Democratic Republic

+Sahrawi President Brahim Ghali sent a congratulatory message to Trump and expressed his good wishes.
+He stated, "On behalf of the Sahrawi people, I write to extend to you my sincere congratulations upon your election as President of the United States of America.
+The electoral process was a triumph of democracy, and I am delighted both for you and for the people of the United States."